 In the course of the digitalization of the working world, new technologies, assistance systems and especially interacting robots are introduced into industrial production settings.
 By using such technologies in smart factories, the profitability of small-scale production can be increased.
 In addition to this, workers can be supported by assistance systems and robots - also in managing increasing complexity.

-New forms of cooperation like human-robot interaction (HRI) require rethinking task allocation to humans and robots.
-The idea of a flexible, dynamically adaptable task allocation integrated into the work process itself is central to this research project.
-The goal is to determine how allocation processes affect people psychologically and how allocation processes can accordingly be designed to retain humane working conditions.
+New forms of cooperation like human-robot interaction (HRI) require new, dynamically adaptable forms of task allocation between humans and robots.
+The goal of the project was to determine how allocation processes affect people psychologically and how, on this basis, allocation processes can be designed to contribute to humane working conditions.

 Division 2 "Products and Work Systems"